-Artist As Carer is a project that places artists in contexts of care within community.
+Artist As Carer is a project that places artists in contexts of care.

-Leisa brings years of experience and a range of diverse skills to Artist as Carer, with a practice that foregrounds collaboration and advocacy for resilient communities of practice.
-Leisa has worked as a performance artist, teacher, mentor, curator and intercultural facilitator.
-Recent projects have focused on social and participatory public works that reveal and offer new models for greater agency and visibility for artists and participants, offering diverse experiences of the world and ways to be within it.
+Leisa brings years of experience and diverse skills to this work, having worked as a performance artist, teacher, mentor, curator, and intercultural facilitator.
+Recent projects have focused on social and participatory public works that reveal and offer new models for actively engaging with diverse experiences of the world and ways to be within it.

-Leisa also collaborates with various major arts companies, and is a regular guest artist with Geelong based Back to Back Theatre, creating and holding development workshops with Theatre of Speed and CAMP programs, and is currently collaborating with B2B artists to create on-line workshops for a new, international CAMP program as part of the 2022 Altered States Festival.
+Several projects have invited collaborations and partnerships with major arts organisations like the State Library of Victoria, Bendigo Bank, local councils.
+Leisa is also a regular guest artist with Geelong based Back to Back Theatre, creating and holding workshops with Theatre of Speed and CAMP programs, and is a long time mentor for artists within Arts Access Victoria.

-In addition Leisa runs independent retreats and intensives entitled Considering Practice, which are an invitation for participants to consider, define and articulate directions for future practice and engagement within their local communities and areas of expertise, including those of care.
+Leisa now holds independent retreats and intensives entitled Considering Practice, which are an invitation for participants to consider, define and articulate directions for future practice and engagement within their local communities and areas of expertise.
+These larger bodies of practice run alongside ongoing independent Mentoring sessions held in person and remotely.

-More information and documentation of Leisa’s earlier work can be found via Fragment31.
+More information and documentation of Leisa’s parallel practice can be found via Fragment31.

 Artist As Carer is a collective with associate artists assembling in varying combinations depending on the requirements of the diverse projects under investigation.
 In the same spirit the offer to join an Artist As Carer project as an intern is made with an interest in the practice development of both the Interning artist/s and current projects.